hydrusnetwork/hydrus/docs/launch_arguments.md

 *   MEMORY - Danger mode.
 Extremely fast, but you had better guarantee a lot of free ram and no unclean exits.

 ##**`--db_transaction_commit_period DB_TRANSACTION_COMMIT_PERIOD`**

 Change the regular duration at which any database changes are committed to disk.
-By default this is 30 (seconds) for the client, and 120 for the server.
+By default this is 30 (seconds) for the client and 120 for the server.
 Minimum value is 10.
 Typically, if hydrus crashes, it may 'forget' what happened up to this duration on the next boot.
 Increasing the duration will result in fewer overall 'commit' writes during very heavy work that makes several changes to the same database pages (read up on [WAL](https://sqlite.org/wal.html) mode for more details here), but it will increase commit time and memory/storage needs.
 Note that changes can only be committed after a job is complete, so if a single job takes longer than this period, changes will not be saved until it is done.

 ##**`--db_cache_size DB_CACHE_SIZE`**